raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 tags: [recursion]
 ---

+*Using recursive combinators to enhance functional composition*

+---

 In this essay we're going to look at the *mockingbird*, also called the `M` combinator.[^little-omega]

 [^little-omega]: The Mockingbird or "M combinator" is also sometimes called ω, or "little omega".
 The full explanation for ω, as well as its relation to Ω ("big omega"), can be found on David C Keenan's delightful [To Dissect a Mockingbird](http://dkeenan.com/Lambda/)  page.
 In Combinatory Logic, the fundamental combinators are named after birds, following the example of Raymond Smullyan's famous book [To Mock a Mockingbird](http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20).
 Needless to say, the title of the book and its central character is the inspiration for this essay!